prathameshnium/PICA-Python-Instrument-Control-and-Automation/docs/User_Manual.md

 PICA also includes standalone utilities for monitoring and controlling temperature, independent of other measurement modules.

-  * **Temperature Monitor:** A simple interface for logging temperature from multiple sensors.
+  * **Temperature Monitor:** A simple interface for logging temperature from multiple types of sensors.
   * **Temperature Control:** A dedicated module for setting temperature ramps, controlling heater outputs, and managing control loops.

 <p align="center">